basarat/typescript-book/docs/types/@types.md

 ## Using `@types`

 Installation is fairly simple as it just works on top of `npm`.
-So as an example you can install type definitions for `jquery` simply as :
+So as an example you can install type definitions for `jquery` simply as:

 ```
 npm install @types/jquery --save-dev